amcneil36/amcneil36.github.io/blogs/additional-coding-recommendations.md

 #### 13) Aim for one assert per test
 * If a test with multiple asserts fails, it takes longer to determine what actually went wrong
 #### 14) No tests should affect other tests.
 The order that the tests are ran should not affect the output
-* If tests are modifying any objects that are used throughout the class, those objects should be re-initialized in the @Before method
+* If tests are modifying any objects that are used throughout the class, those objects should be re-initialized before each test
 #### 15) Know when to pass an object vs passing primitives vs making a criteria object
-#### 16) Know when to program to put the new operator in your application
+#### 16) Know where to put the new operator in your application
 * Factory classes can have the new operator for any  type of object
 * Remaining classes should generally not have the new operator show up except for the creation of classes such as
   * Collections